clueboard/milc/docs/logging.md

 All MILC programs have `-v` and `--verbose` flags by default.
 When this flag is passed `DEBUG` level messages will be printed to the screen.

-If you want to use this flag in your program you can check `cli.args.verbose`.
-It is True when `-v`/`--versbose` are passed and False otherwise.
+If you want to use this flag in your program you can check `cli.config.general.verbose`.
+It is True when `-v`/`--verbose` is passed and False otherwise.

 ## Controlling Log Output